Redbench: Workload Synthesis From Cloud Traces: Evaluation using

 \textbf{System~C: Query-level caching excels under high repetition.} System~C provides several caching configuration knobs: \textit{result caching} (caching complete query results), \textit{predicate caching} (reusing predicate evaluations across queries), and combinations thereof.
-Under the generation-based workload (\Cref{fig:cache_drilldown_generation}), which closely matches production trace characteristics with moderate repetition rates and realistic read-write interleaving, System~C shows mixed results. \textit{Result caching} yields only modest speedups (approximately 10\% runtime reduction), indicating moderate benefits of result reuse in System~C. In contrast, \textit{predicate caching} causes performance regressions.
+Under the generation-based workload (\Cref{fig:cache_drilldown_generation}), which closely matches production trace characteristics with moderate repetition rates and realistic read-write interleaving, System~C shows mixed results. \textit{Result caching} yields only modest speedups (about 10\% runtime reduction), indicating moderate benefits of result reuse in System~C. In contrast, \textit{predicate caching} causes performance regressions.
 This slowdown can be attributed to DML operations (\INSERT{}, \UPDATE{}, \DELETE{}) that increase in runtime.
-We believe this slowdown stems from checking and invalidating cached predicates, which seems in System~C to have a larger overhead than checking and invalidating full result-cache entries.
-Hence, in contrast to coarse-grained \textit{result caching}, providing speedups with little overhead, fine-grained \textit{predicate caching}, while promising in theory, becomes counterproductive because the cost of maintaining and invalidating cached predicates exceeds their benefit.
-System~C's true strength emerges under the matching-based workload (\Cref{fig:cache_drilldown_matching}), which features substantially higher query repetition rates due to the reuse of a limited query pool.
+We believe this slowdown stems from checking and invalidating cached predicates, which in System~C appears to have \rev{higher} overhead than checking and invalidating full result-cache entries.
+Hence, \rev{unlike} coarse-grained \textit{result caching}, \rev{which provides} speedups with little overhead, fine-grained \textit{predicate caching}, while promising in theory, becomes counterproductive because the cost of maintaining and invalidating cached predicates exceeds their benefit.
+System~C's true strength emerges under the matching-based workload (\Cref{fig:cache_drilldown_matching}), which features substantially higher query repetition due to reuse of a limited query pool.
 Here, System~C achieves the highest overall runtime reductions.
-The configuration breakdown reveals why System~C excels under high-repetition conditions: \textit{Predicate caching} contributes 35\% runtime reduction, providing minor but measurable incremental benefits in this read-heavy, high-repetition scenario. \textit{Result caching} brings runtime down by approximately 90\%, demonstrating its effectiveness as a coarse-grained optimization with minimal overhead when exact query matches dominate.
-With the round-robin baseline (\Cref{fig:cache_drilldown_round_robin}), only minor speedups are observed with result caching and no significant benefit from scan caching, which is in line with the overall negligible speedups seen previously (\Cref{fig:cache_speedups}), since only a few query-repetitions occur in this baseline.
-Lastly, we see that these different optimizations do not expose overheads on the write-path.
-The runtime of DML queries is unaffected by workload-driven optimizations, remaining constant across all workloads.
+The configuration breakdown reveals why System~C excels under high-repetition conditions: \textit{Predicate caching} contributes 35\% runtime reduction, providing minor but measurable incremental benefits in this read-heavy, high-repetition scenario. \textit{Result caching} brings runtime down by about 90\%, demonstrating its effectiveness as a coarse-grained optimization with minimal overhead when exact query matches dominate.
+With the round-robin baseline (\Cref{fig:cache_drilldown_round_robin}), only minor speedups are observed with result caching and no significant benefit from scan caching, consistent with the overall negligible speedups seen previously (\Cref{fig:cache_speedups}), since only few query repetitions occur in this baseline.
+Lastly, we see that these different optimizations do not expose overheads on the write-path, with DML query runtime remaining constant across all workloads.